Improving child restraint rules

 Our approach

-A key part of the review will include the development of an Issues Paper and an Options Paper.
-To support this, we will establish an Expert Advisory Group (EAG).
-This group will provide independent, evidence-based advice to the NTC, helping us better understand current challenges, their impacts, and potential solutions.
+A key part of the review includes the development of an Issues Paper and an Options Paper.
+To support this, we have established an Expert Advisory Group (EAG) to provide independent, evidence-based advice to the NTC, helping us better understand current challenges, their impacts, and potential solutions.

-The EAG will include representatives from state and territory governments, law enforcement, advocacy organisations, road safety experts, research institutions, manufacturers, installers, and medical and allied health professionals.
+The EAG includes representatives from state and territory governments, law enforcement, advocacy organisations, road safety experts, research institutions, manufacturers, installers, and medical and allied health professionals.

-Input from the EAG will play a vital role in shaping our work and will inform the broader public consultation process.
+Input from the EAG plays a vital role in shaping our work and informing the broader public consultation process.

 Engagement